Monotonic Alpha-divergence Minimisation for Variational Inference: Extension to Mixture Models

 so that \eqref{eq:updateThetaGDMixtureModels} becomes

-The link with Gradient Descent-based Variational Inference shall become apparent by (i) writing the update formulas that ensue from Gradient Descent iterations for $\alpha$-divergence and Rényi's $\alpha$-divergence minimisation and (ii) understanding how \Cref{ex:ATwostatisfied} generalises to the case of Gaussian Mixture Models.
+The link with Gradient Descent-based Variational Inference shall become apparent by (i) writing the update formulas that ensue from Gradient Descent iterations for $\alpha$-divergence and R\'{e}nyi's $\alpha$-divergence minimisation and (ii) understanding how \Cref{ex:ATwostatisfied} generalises to Gaussian Mixture Models.
+Given $(\lbd{n}, \Theta_n) \in \simplex_J^+ \times \Tset^J$, an index $j$ in $1 \ldots J$ and letting $p = p(\cdot, \data)$, performing \textit{one} Gradient Descent iteration w.r.t. $\theta_{j,n}$ for $\alpha$-divergence and R\'{e}nyi's $\alpha$-divergence minimisation indeed respectively amounts to updating $\theta_{j,n+1}$ as follows